-- 2 BC Hydro continues to be among the North American leaders in pursuing energy - savings in response to increasing electricity demand.
-As per the subsection 2(b) - 4 Clean Energy Act (CEA) British Columbia's energy objective, BC Hydro is expected - to meet over two thirds of its load growth by the year F2021 through Demand Side - 6 Management (DSM) initiatives; pursuing the DSM target of 7,800 gigawatt hours per - year (GWh/year) of energy savings by F2021 would result in BC Hydro meeting 78 - 8 per cent of its incremental load through DSM by F2021 (without Liquefied Natural - 9 Gas (LNG) load).
-Thus, by that year, BC Hydro will be relying on DSM to a greater - degree than on supply-side resources to meet its forecasted increase in load.
-While - supply-side resources entail delivery risk due to permitting and other issues, - attributing savings to DSM initiatives raises challenges.
-As such, better - understanding of the uncertainty inherent in DSM and incorporating that into the - decision-making framework is warranted so that BC Hydro is better informed when - making comparisons among supply and demand side options, and also so that - BC Hydro can assemble realistic and adequate Contingency Resource Plans - (CRPs) in case the future unfolds significantly differently from the plan's forecasts. - The 2008 Long-Term Acquisition Plan (LTAP) highlighted some key sources of - uncertainty in relying on DSM savings in a long-term planning process: - BC Hydro's co-ordinated use of three DSM tools (rate structures, programs, - and codes and standards) is complex and in terms of reporting is unique in the - DSM industry; - The DSM options considered aim above past experience, and so require - making estimates of future impacts that are above and beyond existing data. - Since data is limited, estimating levels of savings and ranges of uncertainty
+BC Hydro continues to be among the North American leaders in pursuing energy 2 savings in response to increasing electricity demand.
+As per the subsection 2(b) 3 Clean Energy Act (CEA) British Columbia's energy objective, BC Hydro is expected 4 to meet over two thirds of its load growth by the year F2021 through Demand Side 5 Management (DSM) initiatives; pursuing the DSM target of 7,800 gigawatt hours per 6 year (GWh/year) of energy savings by F2021 would result in BC Hydro meeting 78 7 per cent of its incremental load through DSM by F2021 (without Liquefied Natural 8 Gas (LNG) load).1 Thus, by that year, BC Hydro will be relying on DSM to a greater 9 degree than on supply-side resources to meet its forecasted increase in load.
+While 10 supply-side resources entail delivery risk due to permitting and other issues, 11 attributing savings to DSM initiatives raises challenges.
+As such, better 12 understanding of the uncertainty inherent in DSM and incorporating that into the 13 decision-making framework is warranted so that BC Hydro is better informed when 14 making comparisons among supply and demand side options, and also so that 15 BC Hydro can assemble realistic and adequate Contingency Resource Plans 16 (CRPs) in case the future unfolds significantly differently from the plan's forecasts.
+17 The 2008 Long-Term Acquisition Plan (LTAP) highlighted some key sources of 18 uncertainty in relying on DSM savings in a long-term planning process: 19 BC Hydro's co-ordinated use of three DSM tools (rate structures, programs, 20 and codes and standards) is complex and in terms of reporting is unique in the 21 DSM industry; 22 The DSM options considered aim above past experience, and so require 23 making estimates of future impacts that are above and beyond existing data.
+24 around this rely on the elicitation of subjective probabilities, a complex endeavour;

+25 Since data is limited, estimating levels of savings and ranges of uncertainty